6 Bluebonnet Flower Facts

 4. Texas was the first state to plant flowers alongside the state highways.

 One of my favorite ways to view the bluebonnets in Texas is by driving down the open highways looking out at the fields of blue.

 5. Bluebonnets like the full sun which is one reason they do so well in Texas!

 The only ideal place for bluebonnets to grow is in a sunny location.
 In fact, they need no less than 8-10 hours of direct sunlight!

 6. You can visit Ennis Bluebonnet Trails in April to get the full Bluebonnet experience!

-Be sure to plan a stop at the Ennis trails to enjoy a full bluebonnets in Texas experience!
+To really embrace the full bluebonnets experience, plan a stop at the Ennis trails!
 Be sure to use your southern manners and avoid picking them.
 We want them to be a part of what makes Texas so beautiful for many years to come!

 Did you know about this fun animal adventure in Texas?

 What about this amazing indoor water park in Dallas?

 Plan a family night out at Medieval Times in Dallas!